goa22/auth-skeleton/README.md

 ![alt text](img/workflow-sessions.png "Logo Title Text 1")

 ## Testing
-You can run the testing functions with
+You can run the testing functions inside `pkg/controller` with
 ```
-$ go test pkg/controller/login_test.go
+$ go test -v login_test.go
 ```
 ## Usage example
 In `cmd/example.go` you can find the code above: